-Kaarin Tae President (Herring Cove) I have enjoyed exploring wild places on trails my whole life and now I am happy to be building trails in the McIntosh Run watershed to share this wild place with others.
+Kaarin Tae Vice-President (Herring Cove) I have enjoyed exploring wild places on trails my whole life and now I am happy to be building trails in the McIntosh Run watershed to share this wild place with others.
 Soft forests, spongy bogs and stunning barrens surround the ponds, pools and riffles of the river that flows in the back yard of Halifax.
-I love hiking and mountain biking, I studied plant ecology, and I’ve had the privilege of being the President of MRWA since about 2009.
+I love hiking and mountain biking, I studied plant ecology, and I’ve had the privilege of being the President of MRWA from 2009-2018.
 It’s a great group of dedicated people.

 Geoffrey Kenny Treasurer (Green Acres)